zamronypj/fano/README.md

     $ mkdir my-cool-app
     $ cd my-cool-app
     $ git init
-    $ git submodule add git@github.com:fanoframework/fano.git

-If you do not use SSH, then you can use HTTPS

     $ git submodule add https://github.com/fanoframework/fano.git

 This command will pull Fano Web Framework repository into `fano` directory inside